DSXiangLi/DecryptPrompt/README.md

 - Survey
   - Large language models and the perils of their hallucinations
   - Survey of Hallucination in Natural Language Generation
+  - Siren's Song in the AI Ocean: A Survey on Hallucination in Large Language Models
+  - A Survey of Hallucination in Large Foundation Models
+  - A Survey on Hallucination in Large Language Models: Principles, Taxonomy, Challenges, and Open Questions
 - Prompt or Tunning
   - R-Tuning: Teaching Large Language Models to Refuse Unknown Questions
   - PROMPTING GPT-3 TO BE RELIABLE